dereuromark/cakephp-translate/README.md

 - Validate placeholders (`{0}`, `%s`, ...).
 - Preview and code excerpts of references.
 - Auto-Add Controller names (singular + plural).
-- Manage in Groups (=Domains) and export/enable/disable them.
+- Manage in Domains and export/enable/disable them.
 - Creates clean PO files with all translations in usage to easier diff changes.

 ## Included translation services via APIs